 Peak Design Capture Clip v4 & Pro Pad - This is also suitable for hiking guy!
 I can fix my camera on my hiking bag by the clip, and the clip holds the camera that stable and reliable.
 So I get my camera from my backpack belt quickly.

-Gitzo GK2545T-82QD Traveler Tripod Kit - So far so good.
-Although this is a carbon fibre tripod which is stable and reliable, I think it's a bit heavy for me to hiking.
+Gitzo GK2545T-82QD Traveler Tripod Kit - About 1.84kg and can hold up to 12kg of gear.
+So far, so good.
+Although this is a carbon fiber tripod that is stable and reliable, I think it's a bit heavy for me to hiking.

 Dell P2418D - I use this monitor in conjunction with my MacBook Pro.
 I can clearly watch the detail of the images because it provides a big screen and a wide range of colour.

-LaCie Rugged Thunderbolt USB 3.0 - This device keeps my raw data and post-processing photos.
+LaCie Rugged Thunderbolt USB 3.0 / LaCie 4TB Rugged RAID Pro Mobile USB Type-C RAID Drive - This device keeps my raw data and post-processing photos.
 Waterproof and resistance to drop.

 Affinity Photo - An excellent software which UI is user-friendly.
 I can easily edit images and access function.
 Also, It runs very fast and smooth even though I load or edit high-quality images, not like Photoshop.

 F-Stop SHINN backpack - 80L.
 Huge monster.
 It has a lot of compartments, and it can hold everything!
 It holds not only my camera gear but also trekking and camping gear.
 But, the handle webbing design too thin.
-Although official introduce SHINN strap is using "oxford-weave" tearproof nylon, the strap break at waist and sternum position after I used it two only.
-I can't believe this backpack value $438USD.
+Although the official introduces SHINN strap uses "oxford-weave" tearproof nylon, the strap breaks at the waist and sternum position after using it twice.
+I can't believe this backpack value at $438USD.
 Fortunately, f-stop contacted me and changed the new backpack to me.
-So, I will continue to use and hope that getting good experience in the next hiking or adventure trip.
+So, I will continue to use and hope that getting a good experience in the next hiking or adventure trip.